All Episodes

 They sold us nothing but lies.

-They never accepted the results of 2016, pushed more conspiracy theories, the biggest hoax in the history of the country, dragged the country through hell, and they want they feel like they have a right to lecture us on asking these questions.
+They never accepted the results of 2016, pushed more conspiracy theories, the biggest hoax in the history of the country, dragged the country through hell, and they feel like they have a right to lecture us on asking these questions.

 Why are these anomalies in existence?